Bergen Street station (IND Culver Line): Station layout

-Bergen Street is laid out similar to other subway stations located below narrow streets, with two levels.
-The upper level serves local trains, while the lower level is used by non-stopping express trains.
 The station is directly beneath the street and has no mezzanine, making it one of only two as-built express stations in the system that do not allow free transfers between directions.
 Passengers wishing to transfer between southbound and northbound F and G trains cannot do so at this station.

 Both platforms on the upper level have a dark green trim line on a lime green border which was installed during the 1990s renovations.
 New tiles replaced the original small "BERGEN" tiles, and covered existing advertisement panels.
 The only uncovered original tiles are the mosaic name tablets reading "BERGEN ST." in white sans-serif lettering on a dark green background and green border.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Seventh Avenue, the next express station to the south; the original green tiles used at the Bergen Street station were also used at local stations between Bergen Street and Seventh Avenue.
 Dark green I-beam columns run along the entire length of both platforms at regular intervals with alternating ones having the standard black station name plate with white lettering.